David Crighton: Work

 Crighton's scientific interests were primarily in the theory of waves and aeroacoustics, as well as in some areas of fluid mechanics.
 He published over 120 papers.
 He also published one book in 1977 entitled Introduction to Wiener-Hopf methods in acoustics and vibration.
+Crighton has also developed council initiatives to fund the research of nonlinear mathematics.

 In his first paper, Crighton studied the sound wave associated with turbulent flow over a discontinuous surface formed by two semi-infinite flexible planes.
 Over the years, he worked broadly in the fields of acoustics, equation theory and quasi-diabatic systems including solitons.
 This included works on the generalised Burgers' equation and inverse scattering theory.

+Of his research, Crighton, with FG Leppington, coupled the method of matched asymptotic expansions and the Wiener-Hopf method to study the scattering of sound waves by solids.
+Other highlights include his study of how vortices in the flow behind jet engines interact with solid boundaries to produce sound, and his analysis on the states of vibrations of a fluid-loaded rib plate.

 The distinction of his work was recognised by the award of the Rayleigh Medal of the Institute of Acoustics, the Per Bruel Gold Medal of the American Society of Mechanical Engineers and the Otto Laporte Award of the American Physical Society.

 David Crighton Medal

 The Institute of Mathematics and its Applications and the London Mathematical Society instituted the David Crighton Medal in 2002 in honour of Crighton.
 The award is made biennially, and was first presented in 2003.
-Holders of the medal include Frank Kelly, Peter Neumann, Keith Moffatt, Christopher Zeeman, John Ball and David Abrahams.
+Holders of the medal include Frank Kelly, Peter Neumann, Keith Moffatt, Christopher Zeeman, John Ball, David Abrahams and Alain Goriely.